Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

 Visually, the temperature evolution of the peak position in \Gd\ looks strikingly similar to the behavior in \FeSn.
 For the latter, a possible coupling between the localization peak and the underlying magnetic structure is discussed since the linear scaling breaks down after a reorientation of the Fe-spins at 120 K \cite{Biswas2020, Kumar2019}.
 Additionally, the shape of the peak transforms into a sharp Fano resonance.
-On the other hand, a saturation as observed in \Gd\ was also reported in the non-magnetic KV$_3$Sb$_5$, suggesting that its origin is other than magnetic.
+The saturation as observed in \Gd\ was also reported in the non-magnetic KV$_3$Sb$_5$, suggesting that the origin of this effect may be other than magnetic.
 Additionally, no change of the in-plane ferrimagnetic structure of \Gd\ is reported below room temperature; hence, the primary cause for the observed saturation must be something else.
-Nevertheless, a commonality between the two magnetic systems is that both \Gd\ and \FeSn\ below its spin-reorientation transition feature in-plane direction of the magnetic moments.
+Nevertheless, a commonality between the two magnetic systems is the in-plane direction of the magnetic moments in both \FeSn\ below its spin-reorientation transition and \Gd.

 One plausible explanation for the observed saturation uniting magnetic and non-magnetic kagome metals is the involvement of a phonon mode.
 Indeed, phonons and their importance for the electronic structure of kagome metals have been studied in multiple compounds.
 In the $A$V$_3$Sb$_5$ family, phonons are discussed to be the driving force behind the charge-density-wave formation and the low-temperature superconductivity \cite{Luo2022, Zhong2022}.
 Optical measurements revealed strong phonon anomalies associated with a coupling of the phonon modes to the electronic background in KV$_3$Sb$_5$ and RbV$_3$Sb$_5$ \cite{Wenzel2022, Uykur2022}.
-Furthermore, a strong interplay between phonons and fermionic degrees of freedom was revealed by STM studies of paramagnetic CoSn \cite{Yin2020a}.
+Furthermore, a strong interplay between phonons and fermionic degrees of freedom was revealed by scanning tunneling microscopy (STM) studies of paramagnetic CoSn \cite{Yin2020a}.